Groundwater level situation 7.4.2026

 The groundwater situation is based on groundwater level measurements carried out at monitoring stations in different parts of Finland.
 The stations are established in areas that are as natural as possible.
 They represent different climatic and soil conditions.
 The monitoring network is sparse, and it is therefore important to note that the situation may vary greatly depending on local conditions.
 The best local groundwater information can be obtained from water utilities, water co-operatives and well users.
 The observations may also differ from the values calculated by the hydrological model shown on the map.

 Local observers perform groundwater level measurements with observation tubes installed vertically in the ground twice a month.
 At several groundwater stations, the water level is also measured with automatic equipment.
-The measurement results are presented as water levels above sea level in the N2000 system and recorded in the groundwater register (POVET) maintained by the Finnish Environment Institute and regional Centres for Economic Development, Transport and the Environment.
+The measurement results are presented as altitudes above sea level in the N2000 height system and stored in the groundwater register (POVET).

 Further information